14 Questions to Ask Before Hiring Movers

 That’s why we’re here.

-You can avoid these bad apples by asking a lot of questions before you sign any contracts or pay any deposits.
+You can avoid these bad apples by asking questions before signing contracts or paying deposits.
 You can usually get answers by talking with a customer service representative over the phone, asking an in-home estimator, reading customer reviews, or perusing a company’s website.

-To help you navigate the sometimes sharky waters of the moving industry, we’ve thrown together a handful of questions you should ask every company you might end up hiring.
+To help you navigate the sometimes sharky waters of the moving industry, we’ve curated a list of must-have questions to ask moving companies before hiring them.

 1. Is this company licensed through the FMCSA?